COPD: An overview

 - coughing up mucus

 Seasonal allergies are very common.
-Millions of people deal with the itchy, watery eyes and stuffy noses caused by seasonal allergies every day.
-These symptoms occur when your immune system reacts to pollen or mold that you’ve inhaled, and fights it as if it were a bacteria or a virus.
-People with COPD seem to be more likely to develop other breathing conditions.
-Of course, if you have COPD, you have enough trouble breathing already.
+Millions of people deal with the itchy, watery eyes and stuffy noses caused by seasonal allergies.
+These symptoms occur when your immune system reacts to pollen, dust, mold, or other allergens that you’ve inhaled.
+Your immune system activates certain cells that produce substances like histamine.
+These substances are what produce allergy symptoms.
+People with COPD seem to be more sensitive to other breathing conditions.
+Of course, if you have COPD, you likely already have some trouble breathing.

-Seasonal allergies are just a nuisance for most people.
-For COPD patients, however, any extra condition that makes breathing difficult is automatically more serious.
-According to one recent study at the Johns Hopkins Allergy and Asthma Center, COPD patients with seasonal allergies suffered from worsened respiratory symptoms like coughing and wheezing.
-They were also significantly more likely to need medical treatment for their symptoms.
+Seasonal allergies are a nuisance for most people.
+For people with COPD, however, any extra condition that makes breathing difficult is automatically more serious.
+According to a 2012 study at the Johns Hopkins Allergy and Asthma Center, people who had COPD and seasonal allergies suffered from worsened respiratory symptoms such as coughing and wheezing.
+They were also significantly more likely to need medical attention for their symptoms.

-The best thing you can do is avoid potential allergens.
-Unfortunately, allergens are all around.
-If you know your triggers, you already have a head start.
+The best thing you can do is to avoid potential allergens.
+Allergens are all around us, but you already have a head start if you know your triggers.
 You can take steps now to reduce your contact with specific allergens that worsen your symptoms.
 Read on for tips on avoiding common allergens that could make your COPD symptoms worse.

-Check out the National Allergy Bureau’s website before you leave the house.
-They have a great interactive map you can use to find the current pollen and mold counts for your area.
-You can dig even deeper and find the levels for particular types of pollen, including trees, weeds, and grass.
+Check out your local pollen report before you leave the house.
+Many weather sites, such as AccuWeather, will provide information on the current pollen and mold levels for your area.
+The Weather Channel’s Allergy Tracker also notes the levels for particular types of pollen, including tree, weed, and grass.
 You may wish to plan outings on days when pollen and mold levels are lower to reduce your allergy symptoms.

 It’s best to stay inside when the air quality in your area is poor.
-For COPD patients, an Air Quality Index above 100 can wreak havoc on respiratory symptoms.
-A good resource for checking air quality is AirNow.
-If you have to go outside, try wearing a mask to filter allergens and irritants.
-When you get home, change your clothes and maybe even jump in the shower to keep from spreading pollen throughout your house.
+For people with COPD, an Air Quality Index above 100 can wreak havoc on respiratory symptoms.
+If you live in the United States, a good resource for checking air quality is AirNow.
+This measures the amount of air pollution in a given area.
+If you have to go outside, try wearing a mask to filter out pollutants and irritants.

-As soon as you notice itchy eyes or a runny nose, take an over-the-counter antihistamine.
-Medications like Benadryl and Zyrtec can stop your immune response to allergy triggers in its tracks, preventing serious breathing difficulties.
-Nasal steroids, decongestants, and inhalers can help open clogged airways.
+When you have allergy symptoms such as itchy eyes or a runny nose, talk to your doctor about allergy medication.
+Taking an over-the-counter antihistamine may work for you.
+Medications such as diphenhydramine (Benadryl) and cetirizine (Zyrtec) can stop your immune response to allergy triggers in its tracks, potentially lessening breathing difficulties.
+Nasal steroids, decongestants, and inhalers may also be needed to decrease inflamed airways.

-Install a good filtration system in your air conditioner, and keep windows closed when pollen counts are high.
+Install a good filtration system in your air conditioner and keep windows closed when pollen counts or pollutants are high.
 Buy a cabin air filter for your car that is specifically designed to keep allergens out.
-Vacuum and dust regularly to get rid of any pollen or mold spores that you may have tracked in from outside.
+Vacuum and dust regularly to get rid of any pollen or mold spores that may have gotten in from outside.

-Talk to your doctor about your allergy symptoms, and how seasonal allergies affect your COPD.
+Talk to your doctor about your allergy symptoms and how seasonal allergies affect your COPD.
 He or she may want you to try a prescription allergy medication.
-They may also advise you to use your inhaler more often during peak allergy season.
-A skin test can help determine exactly which allergens give you problems.
+Your doctor may also advise you to use your inhaler more often during peak allergy season.
+Allergy testing can help determine exactly which allergens give you problems.
 Allergy shots may be recommended for preventing further complications.